Neurodiversity-Affirming Assessments

 $250

-A one hour session where you can ask questions and explore the pros and cons of getting assessed.
-It can also be helpful if you identify as self-diagnosed and don’t feel the need for a formal diagnosis right now, or if you’ve recently received a diagnosis and aren’t sure how to move forward with this new aspect of your identity.
+A one hour session where you can ask questions or explore the pros and cons of getting assessed.
+It can also be helpful if you identify as self-diagnosed and don’t feel the need for a formal diagnosis right now, or if you’ve recently received a diagnosis and aren’t sure how to move forward with this new information.
 This a great place to start if you’re unsure what the next steps should be or you need some clarity.

 $1000